 Naturally, the kit that you have connected to your boxes, and generally in the rest of your house, can affect the overall performance, making it hard to ever be sure precisely what might be causing an issue in your specific setup.
 All being said, we've found Sky Q to be more than dependable enough to feel confident recommending it.

 When it comes to regular HD, which is what most users will watch most of the time, there are more hi-def channels on offer than ever.

-Delve down to the more leftfield ones at the bottom of the EPG and things get fuzzy around the edges but on the mainstream channels you’ll watch 99 per cent of the time quality is excellent, particularly on Sky’s own ones.
+Delve down to the more leftfield ones at the bottom of the EPG and things get fuzzy around the edges but, on the mainstream channels that you’ll likely watch 99 per cent of the time, quality is excellent, particularly on Sky’s own channels.

-Importantly, quality on the extra boxes and tablets dotted around the home is excellent too, despite no direct connection to the satellite dish.
+Importantly, quality on the extra boxes and tablets dotted around the home is excellent too.

-On-demand content is downloaded rather than streamed, so the picture isn’t susceptible to breaking up or pixelating if someone elsewhere in the house starts streaming Stranger Things on Netflix and puts extra strain on the connection.
+On-demand content is downloaded rather than streamed, so the picture isn’t susceptible to breaking up or pixelating if someone elsewhere in the house starts streaming on another Sky Q box and puts extra strain on the connection.

-The quality of the sound you’ll get from Sky Q depends largely on what you plug it into, but it supports Dolby Digital and can output to a 5.1 surround sound system or soundbar over HDMI or optical cable.
+The quality of the sound you’ll get from Sky Q depends largely on what you plug it into, but it supports Dolby Digital and Dolby Atmos, and can output to a 5.1 surround sound system or soundbar over HDMI or optical cable.

-Not every channel supports it, but it kicks in automatically when the relevant signal is detected.
+Not every channel supports these codecs, but it kicks in automatically when the relevant signal is detected.
 Who needs surround sound for University Challenge anyway?